Hey, Bay Area nature lovers. Still on the hunt for a perfect holiday gift?

 Bay Nature Magazine:

 And now for a little shameless self promotion.
 Is someone you know looking to expand their depth and breadth of knowledge about nature in the Bay Area?
 That’s what Bay Nature Magazine is for.
-Get one full year of Bay Nature Institute’s quarterly magazine at a discounted holiday rate of $17.95 (less with more than one purchase).
+Get one full year of Bay Nature Institute’s quarterly magazine at a discounted holiday rate of $17.95 (less with more than one purchase) [Ed: 2020 price is now $21.95 for 1, $19 each for 2 or more].
 Plus you’ll support the non-profit that runs countless other programs — including get-togethers, toured hikes, and even more nature news and information on its online portal, BayNature.org.

 Alison Hawkes is the online editor for Bay Nature.